Scientific Name

 Water Pussy Ears when the top inch (2.5 cm) or so of the potting mix is dry.
 Take care not to let the potting mix stay wet or soggy for extended periods.
 If the roots stay too wet, this plant can rot.

 If you wish to fertilize your Pussy Ears plant, you can do so in spring and summer.
-Let the plant rest during the cooler, darker months of autumn and winter.
+Let the plant rest during the cooler, darker fall and winter months.
 You can use any general-purpose houseplant fertilizer.
 Just be sure to follow the directions on the product packaging.
 Brands formulate their fertilizers differently, so application rates and frequencies vary.

 Links